OndrejKnebl/CayenneLPP/README.md

 lpp = []
 ```

-3. Append your data to array (for example add temperature 25.5 °C to channel 1):
+3. Append your data to the array (for example add temperature 25.5 °C to channel 1):
 ```Python
 lpp.append([1, "addTemperature", 25.5])
 ```